Magazine: bass quarterly 5/2010 | Author: Christoph Hees

-The Classic Bass appears as a successful hybrid of classical Nylon String and "typical" Acoustic Bass.
-Both body size and shape as the classic type of Stringing are borrowed from its guitar counterpart, while the Scale length of 75 cm (Standard long scale: 86.4 cm) and the "only" eighteen frets seem to be genes of the Acoustic Bass.
+The Classic Bass appears as a successful hybrid of classical Nylon String and "typical" acoustic bass.
+Both body size and shape as the classic type of Stringing are borrowed from its guitar counterpart, while the Scale length of 75

 The instrument has a wonderful silky touch and exudes a certain unostentatious elegance.
 The satin finished maple body with a one-piece rosewood binding bears a spruce top in nordic blonde.
 A technically sophisticated spanish neck provides superior mechanical stability while tonal superiority.
 The beautiful neck is made of cedar wood with a 7 mm thick, 18-fretted fingerboard made of fine snakewood.